-Designated Heritage Assets
+Designated Heritage Assets - Archaeology

-12.4.22.
-The baseline Archaeological Desk-Based Assessment (Appendix 12b) identified that 7 designated Scheduled Monuments were identified to lie within approximately 2 km of the Scheme; however, these assets will be unaffected due to the lack of any visual, functional and known historic connection or association with the Scheme.
+12.4.23.
+The baseline Archaeological Desk-Based Assessment (Appendix 12B (Document DCO 6.12B/MCO 6.12B)) identified that 7 designated Scheduled Monuments were identified to lie within approximately 2km of the EMG2 Project, a study area that was determined through a combination of a site visit and professional opinion.
+Two Scheduled Monuments were located within 2km of the DCO Application boundary, while 5 Scheduled Monuments were associated with the 2km study area associated with the MCO Application boundary.
+These assets will be unaffected by the EMG2 Project due to the lack of any visual, functional and known historic connection or association with the EMG2 Project.

-- 12.4.23.
-The Bulwarks Scheduled Monument (AR9) located approximately 5km southwest was also assessed due to its prominent landscape position and intervisibility. - 12.4.24.
+- 12.4.24.
+With regard to the EMG2 Works, The Bulwarks Scheduled Monument (AR10) located approximately 5km southwest was also assessed due to its prominent landscape position and intervisibility. - 12.4.25.
 The Bulwarks (AR10) is a heritage asset of high, national significance.
 The significance of the asset primarily derives from its evidential value due to the survival of upstanding earthworks associated with the Iron Age hillfort, as well below-ground archaeological remains that will have been preserved.
 Aesthetic value derives from appreciation of the earthworks, with the prominent hilltop location providing extended views of the asset over a wide landscape.
 Due to the presence of public footpaths the monument retains a degree of communal value.
-Historical value is limited due to the lack of documentation relating to the hillfort itself. - 12.4.25.
+Historical value is limited due to the lack of documentation relating to the hillfort itself.

+- 12.4.26.
 The primary setting of the asset will comprise the immediate rural landscape, out to approximately 1km from the monument, where the earthworks can be viewed and appreciated, and original rural context of the asset can be understood.
 This immediate setting will strongly contribute to both the evidential and aesthetic values of the asset.
 Due the prominent location of the Scheduled Monument the wider setting of the asset will encompass an extensive swath of the surrounding countryside as the monument, and the hill it is located upon, will be visible for an extended distance.
-This wider setting would contribute to a lesser degree to the aesthetic value of the asset. - 12.4.26.
+This wider setting would contribute to a lesser degree to the aesthetic value of the asset. - 12.4.27.
 The asset's importance primarily derives from its upstanding earthworks and buried archaeological remains, the aesthetic interest of its earthworks, and its communal value to its current level of accessibility.
 The wider setting, of which the application site is a very small part, provides a secondary level of contribution to the asset's importance.
-Consequently, the Scheme, as a limited part of the asset's wider landscape context, provides a very low level of contribution to the asset's heritage importance/sensitivity.
+Consequently, the EMG2 Works as a limited part of the asset's wider landscape context, provides a very low level of contribution to the asset's heritage importance/sensitivity. - 12.4.28.
+The Highway Works have been assessed has having no impact on off-site archaeological assets.